 Our firm represents financial institutions in lawsuits under the Fair Credit Reporting Act and also handles contested mortgage foreclosures and investment management lawsuits.
-From our office in Pittsburgh, Pennsylvania, our lawyers serve clients primarily in Pennsylvania and West Virginia, but also in other jurisdictions on a special admission basis.
+From our office in Pittsburgh, Pennsylvania, our lawyers serve clients primarily in Pennsylvania, but also in other jurisdictions on a special admission basis.

 The Fair Credit Reporting Act is a complex federal law that regulates creditors and credit reporting agencies.
 The FCRA provides statutory damages including attorney fees to a successful plaintiff, so seemingly minor violations can have significant consequences for defendants.
 The FCRA's pro-consumer provisions attract plaintiffs' lawyers who specialize in "repeat" litigation and also pro se lawsuits filed by consumers themselves.See our blog Fair Credit Reporting Act Blog at FCRA on Fridays.

 Attorney Jason Spak has defended credit reporting agencies, credit resellers, and creditors in scores of FCRA lawsuits since 2003, often serving as national or "quarterback" counsel in single-consumer lawsuits from Maine to California and from Minnesota to Texas.
 Mr. Spak and attorney Alan Miller have also defended class action lawsuits alleging systematic violations of the FCRA by retailers and credit reporting agencies.